My Role: Lead Product Designer

 I spearheaded the redesign of Regcheq’s IT workflow, aligning user needs with business priorities and improving overall usability.

-• The organization of information in the transaction flow led to unintentional user errors and disrupted the smooth process of entering new transactions.
+• The arrangement of information in the transaction flow often led to unintentional user errors, disrupting the smooth process of entering new transactions.

 • Users had different options depending on their participant type and whether the transaction was cash-based.
 Legal participants had more options than natural persons.